DataStax-Academy/kubecon2020/README.md

 ### ✅  Monitor your system
 It is a requirement of modern applications and systems that you can monitor them.
 K8ssandra is no different and to that end provides us with build in Grafana and Prometheus.

-Navigate to <YOURADDRESS>:TODO for Grafana
+Navigate to <YOURADDRESS>:3000 for Grafana
-Navigate to <YOURADDRESS>:TODO For Prometheus
+Navigate to <YOURADDRESS>:9090 For Prometheus

 # 2. Working with data